IIex North America - A Trip to Texas

 Leading market research conference, IIeX North America, finally outgrew its Atlanta origins and moved to an equally interesting place: Austin, Texas.
 We were there - here's a quick wrap-up.

-Leading market research conference, IIeX North America, finally outgrew its Atlanta origins and moved to an equally interesting place: Austin, Texas.
+Leading market research conference, IIeX North America finally outgrew its Atlanta origins and moved to an equally exciting place: Austin, Texas.

-The AT&T Hotel and Conference Center allowed for a much bigger exhibition space, which was once again jam-packed with market research, insights and technology providers.
-Plus, two coffee locations, a juice bar, a perfume-making place, someone who wrote you a poem on a typewriter (remember these?) and much more.
+The AT&T Hotel and Conference Center allowed for a much bigger exhibition space, which was once again jam-packed with market research, insights, and technology providers.
+Plus, two coffee locations, a juice bar, a perfume-making place, someone who wrote you a poem on a typewriter (remember those?), and much more.

 Let’s talk about the program and why overall I enjoyed this year’s conference so much.
 The sessions that I attended shared more actual business implementations and impacts and less aspirational “we do this great stuff but can’t share it with you” content.
 While we still need to see some aspirational, out-there thinking to keep our industry innovating and moving forward, I felt the mix was much better this year.

 As per previous years, IIeX NA was set for two and a half days.
 However, we started with a half-day session on Tuesday and then had two full days of sessions.
 This could have been an attempt to give some extra time after the Easter holiday so everyone could arrive in time for the kick-off, or a strategy to entice people to stay the end on the final day.
 If the latter, I don’t think it worked out, as I saw many people leaving on the final afternoon, thus missing a chunk of excellent presentations.